 Medical case history: Preparation and ORAL presentation of a Medical Case involving history, examination and case discussion

 Rehabilitation case: Preparation and ORAL presentation of a Rehabilitation Case.
 The case should be followed over several weeks, where possible, from time of presentation to hospital, through rehabilitation and monitoring progress on discharge.
 See the Rehab Case guidelines provided

-Residential care visits: Visits to a nursing home (high level care) or hostel (low level care) accompanying the general practitioner Domiciliary care and ACAT: Exposure to Domiciliary Care and the Aged Care Assessment Teams Psycho-geriatric services: Clare and Kadina only when available
+Residential care visits: Visits to a nursing home (high level care) or hostel (low level care) accompanying the general practitioner Domiciliary care and ACAT: Exposure to Domiciliary Care and the Aged Care Assessment Teams Psycho-geriatric services as available at each rural location

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Please refer to MyUni.

 Week 3: Rehabilitation Principles / Sleep